MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/3-NavTables/README.md

         source;
 ```

-Finally we declare a new shared function, `TripPin.Contents`, that will be used as our main data source function.
-We'll also remove the `Publish` value from `TripPin.Feed` so that it no longer shows up in the Get Data dialog.
+Finally you'll declare a new shared function, `TripPin.Contents`, that will be used as your main data source function.
+You'll also remove the `Publish` value from `TripPin.Feed` so that it no longer shows up in the **Get Data** dialog.

 ```
 [DataSource.Kind="TripPin"]